 Purple Datura, Devil’s Trumpet, Horn of Plenty, Downy Thorn Apple

-Datura metel L. is the correct and accepted name of this species of Datura.
+Datura metel L. is the accepted name of this species of Datura.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.